 To give a very simple example, in most cultures when you meet a person for the first time, you don’t even have to be told the “right” way to greet them.
 Without even having to think about it, you shake their hand because this is the standard ritual or script for such an occasion.

 Over time, of course, this behavioral language evolves, but even if the forms in which it is used may change, the underlying structure and core principles that govern it stay the same.
-Thus, in Chapter 23 of Book 2, Confucius is able to predict what the future will be like “even a hundred generations from now” because he is confident that any successors to the Zhou dynasty that may emerge will follow the same basic values and ritual patterns that had existed since the beginning of China’s history.
+Thus, in 2.23, Confucius is able to predict what the future will be like “even a hundred generations from now” because he is confident that any successors to the Zhou dynasty that may emerge will follow the same basic values and ritual patterns that had existed since the beginning of China’s history.

 Even though he recognized that ritual evolves over time, Confucius was a lot more passionate (some might say fanatical) about preserving it than most (if not all) of his contemporaries and was quick to criticize others for violating it.